Environmental Projects

 Perthville Black Gum (Eucalyptus aggregata) Offset Project

 Important civil works that protect our communities from natural disasters, such as floods, can potentially impact on the conservation values of our native flora and fauna.
-At Perthville, the recent construction of the Perthville Floodwater Mitigation Works in 2017 required the removal of four mature Black Gums (Eucalyptus aggregata) from along the banks of Queen Charlotte Vale Creek.
+At Perthville, the construction of the Perthville Floodwater Mitigation Works in 2017 required the removal of four mature Black Gums (Eucalyptus aggregata) from along the banks of Queen Charlottes Vale Creek.
 In NSW, Black Gums are identified as a threatened species under the Biodiversity Conservation Act 2016 (NSW).

 To compensate for or ‘offset’ the removal of this threatened species, 144 genetically pure Black Gums have been replanted at the North Street Offset Site where they will be maintained and monitored until they reach maturity in around 20 years.